General Fiction posted December 4, 2022 |

 "No, May, I know he won't.
 But it's not important now anyway.
 I've excepted him being gone."
 Arianna wondered if her statement was true.

 "Well, then there's a government agency that can help you out with financial support.
-So you can apply for that also."
+So you can apply for that."

 "May, thank you for your help.
-I'll take a look at that."
+I'll take a look at their support."

 "Please do, Honey.
 How are you doing now?
 I've been worried sick about you.
 I'm the only one who knows your predicament, and if you should need any help, please call me, I love you, you, know that.
-Remember this.
-What's done is done.
-You have a beautiful life ahead of you now with your new child.
+Remember this, you have a beautiful life ahead of you with your new child.
 Enjoy that life, Arianna.
 It's yours.
 But also make room in your life for another partner if that should arise.
 Your child will need that."

 "I will, May, and I love you too."

-After Arianna put her phone down, she thought of May's words.
-Then she burst into tears.
+After Arianna put her phone down, May's words brought her back to reality.
+She burst into tears.
 May was the only person in the world now who knew her pain.
-And even she didn't know the whole story.

-It was a good hour of sitting at that table before Arianna told herself to get back to work.
-One thing left to do was clean up her front porch.
-There were over two weeks of newspapers piled on it.
-Arianna unfolded a cardboard box, opened the front door, and started throwing the papers into it.
-She noticed one was today's paper, an outside page fell out, and there on the front appeared the Harrison family obituary photo Henry had left her to pose for.
+Arianna spent a good hour sitting at that table before she told herself to get back to work.
+One task remaining was cleaning up her front porch, which had over two weeks' worth of newspapers piled on it.
+She unfolded a cardboard box, opened the front door, and began tossing the papers into it.
+She noticed that one was today's paper.
+On an inside page was the obituary photo of the Harrison family that Henry had gone to pose for.
+With his canes, Henry stood off to the side of the group, looking alone and abandoned.
+Arianna grabbed the page and held it close to her heart.

-Now she sped to the kitchen, opened the door under the sink, and rummaged through the trash container.
+She sped to the kitchen, opened the door under the sink, and rummaged through the trash container.
 Unfortunately, the pieces of Henry's card were difficult to retrieve.
-The tearing of the paper had obliterated some of the numbers.
-She pieced them together as best she could and wrote the numbers down.
-But one of the numbers was barely readable.
+The paper had been torn, obliterating some of the numbers.
+She pieced them together as best she could, but one of the numbers was barely readable.

-Arianna picked up her phone and tapped out the numbers anyway, guessing at the sequence.
-She was never religious, but now she prayed, "Please, God, be the right numbers."
-The ringing sound began, she waited a man's voice answered...
+Arianna picked up her phone and tapped out the numbers, guessing the sequence.
+Although she was never religious, she prayed, "Please, God, be the right numbers."

 Short(ish) Story Contest contest entry